-Hanken Business Lab can be found in the so called Torget (Helsinki) or Stugan (Vaasa).
-These are co-working spaces, where Hanken students, alumni, faculty and staff, as well as other collaboration partners can meet up, any time of day.
+Hanken Business Lab can be found on floor -2 in Helsinki and at Stugan in Vaasa.
+These are co-working spaces, where our start-ups, community members (including Hanken students, staff, and alumni), and partners can meet and work, any time of day.

 Collaboration